 This document provides the specification of Generic Profiles.
 The full specification includes the Generic Profiles appendix document.
-An Appendix, defining the variables applied, belongs to this specification and is tied to it INTRINSICALLY.

-Generic Profiles are the successor of EnOcean Equipment Profiles and targets the short comings of it.
+Generic Profiles are the successor of EnOcean Equipment Profiles and targets the shortcomings of it.
 Both EnOcean Equipment Profiles and Generic Profiles describe the data communication of products utilizing The EnOcean Radio Protocol and enables manufacturers to develop interoperable products.
-The strength of Generic Profiles is to enable devices to have self-described dynamic communication.
+The strength of Generic Profiles is to enable devices to have selfdescribed dynamic communication.

-With this capability new products can be developed without submission of its profile to the EnOcean Alliance, allowing an unlimited variety of possibilities.
+With this capability, new products can be developed without submission of its profile to the EnOcean Alliance, allowing an unlimited variety of possibilities.